2014

 Information literacy: the ACRL’s Standards and Framework

 Seale argues that the Standards is merely the latest in a long line of information literacy documents that embrace neoliberal assumptions.
 She finds that the library profession has been unwilling to engage with critiques of neoliberalism from the fields of education and critical theory.
 Information literacy discourse is a “closed system.”
 Even when information literacy discourse does open to a new concept, it removes that concept from any outside context and folds it back into the closed system.
-An example in recent years has been information literacy’s embrace of transliteracy.3
+An example in recent years has been information literacy’s embrace of transliteracy. ((Seale, “The Neoliberal Library,” 40-46.))

 The Standards are likely irredeemable.
 But we are at a moment in which we might reclaim ACRL’s information literacy guidelines from neoliberalism.
-This year the ACRL has proposed a new set of guidelines to replace the Standards: the Framework for Information Literacy for Higher Education.4
+This year the ACRL has proposed a new set of guidelines to replace the Standards: the Framework for Information Literacy for Higher Education. ((The Framework is as of this writing (September 2014) still a work in progress.
+A first draft was released in February 2014, a second draft in June, and a third draft is scheduled to appear in November.))

 This Framework as presently constituted is not just a revision of the Standards, but represents a new approach to teaching information literacy.
 Information literacy is defined around six “frames.”
 These frames are titled “Scholarship is a Conversation,” “Research as Inquiry,” “Authority is Constructed and Contextual,” “Format as a Process,” “Searching as Exploration,” and (added in the June draft) “Information has Value.”
 Each frame combines a “threshold concept” with “knowledge practices / abilities and dispositions.”
 Threshold concepts are defined as “those ideas in any discipline that are passageways or portals to enlarged understanding or ways of thinking and practicing within that discipline.”
 Knowledge practices then demonstrate how learners increase their understanding, while dispositions define the values held by a learner who has passed the threshold.